On this page:

 - Submit application, accompanying materials, and fees to OHA - OHA certification expires every year.

-Step 3 Licensing: CCB Discipline License (if applicable):
+Step 3 Licensing: CCB Contractor License (if applicable):

-- Submit CCB Discipline license application, OHA certification (you must have your OHA certification before you can submit the CCB license application) and fees to CCB.
+- Submit CCB Contractor license application, OHA certification (you must have your OHA certification before you can submit the CCB license application) and fees to CCB.

 Training, Certification and Licensing Fees

 Training course fees vary by discipline.
 Please contact the accredited training provider for more information on course fees.
 Course completion certificate expires in 3 years.

 - OHA certification fees range from $150 - $255 depending on discipline.

 - OHA certification expires in three years.

 - CCB discipline licensing fees range from $25 - $50.
 Please visit CCB for current prices.

 There may be exemptions from CCB licensing requirements.
 Please check their Lead-Based Paint Web page or contact them at 503-378-4621.

 OHA has rules for the accreditation of training programs for lead-based paint abatement and inspection/risk assessment activities.
 Oregon does accept course completion certificates from EPA or any EPA-authorized state or tribal program.
 If you are interested in attending a lead-based paint activities training course, please call OHA at 971-673-0440.